DataFire/Integrations/integrations/generated/google_spanner/README.md

 #### Input
 * input `object`
+  * body [UpdateInstanceRequest](#updateinstancerequest)
   * name **required** `string`: Required.
 A unique identifier for the instance, which cannot be changed
-  * body [UpdateInstanceRequest](#updateinstancerequest)
-  * fields `string`: Selector specifying which fields to include in a partial response.
-  * uploadType `string`: Legacy upload protocol for media (e.g. "media", "multipart").
   * $.xgafv `string` (values: 1, 2): V1 error format.
+  * access_token `string`: OAuth access token.
+  * alt `string` (values: json, media, proto): Data format for response.
+  * bearer_token `string`: OAuth bearer token.
   * callback `string`: JSONP
-  * alt `string` (values: json, media, proto): Data format for response.
+  * fields `string`: Selector specifying which fields to include in a partial response.
   * key `string`: API key.
 Your API key identifies your project and provides you with API access, quota, and reports.
 Required unless you provide an OAuth 2.0 token.
-  * access_token `string`: OAuth access token.
+  * oauth_token `string`: OAuth 2.0 token for the current user.
+  * pp `boolean`: Pretty-print response.
+  * prettyPrint `boolean`: Returns response with indentations and line breaks.
   * quotaUser `string`: Available to use for quota purposes for server-side applications.
 Can be any arbitrary string assigned to a user, but should not exceed 40 characters.
-  * pp `boolean`: Pretty-print response.
-  * oauth_token `string`: OAuth 2.0 token for the current user.
-  * bearer_token `string`: OAuth bearer token.
+  * uploadType `string`: Legacy upload protocol for media (e.g. "media", "multipart").
   * upload_protocol `string`: Upload protocol for media (e.g. "raw", "multipart").
-  * prettyPrint `boolean`: Returns response with indentations and line breaks.

 #### Output
 * output [Operation](#operation)

-### projects.instances.operations.cancel
+### projects.instances.databases.operations.cancel
 Starts asynchronous cancellation on a long-running operation.
 The server makes a best effort to cancel the operation, but success is not guaranteed.
 If the server doesn't support this method, it returns